stonedDiscord/serverD/README.md

 3. ur done lol
 by default it's running on port 27016

 ## Congratulations, your new serverD is now kurwa!
-Try [this](https://docs.google.com/document/d/1NWOQxmxZ4BKN0W1ApAr-5Z386T259qC3T97RNRA5udA/edit) if you're having trouble
+[This guide](https://docs.google.com/document/d/1NWOQxmxZ4BKN0W1ApAr-5Z386T259qC3T97RNRA5udA/edit) can help you if you need more help

 ### commands
 - /area